metrorailings/OwlBlog/content/posts/2022-week-9-insights.md

 So the Seahawks seem to have keyed in on a weakness of Arizona's - their interior offensive line in particular.
 They can't really handle stunts.

+Geno Smith's mobility may be underrated.
+Though it remains to be seen if the team is willing to use it as a weapon or treat it more as an emergency tool.

 ***